DirkHoffmann/Win32-OpenSSH-Wiki/Install-Win32-OpenSSH.md

 ## Install using WinGet

-Starting with GitHub Release 8.9.1.0, OpenSSH Beta releases are available through [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/).
+Starting with GitHub Release 8.9.1.0, OpenSSH Beta releases are available through [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/) (for Windows 10 and newer).
 With WinGet installed on the machine, use the following commands:
 * Search:
 `winget search "openssh beta"`